xNifty/MasterOfThieves/README.md

 MasterOfThieves
 ===============

+READ READ READ : THIS GAME IS IN A TOTAL REWRITE TO NICER, CLEANER, MORE EFFECTIVE CODE.
+STAY TUNED FOR MORE INFORMATION OR FOLLOW AT MY BLOG: https://ibenifty.me/blog

 Master of Thieves was a game written for my four week long game design course.
 The game was put together by a group of three of us who contributed in different ways over a course of three days.
 Originally a "tribute to Nintendo", all sprites and themes (music) have been replaced with custom sprites and a custom theme (more to come in time).
 The game is now